The Lamplighter Problem

 I wonder what it was like to have a friendly lamplighter like Leerie in the neighborhood, making the rounds each evening to manually light the street lamps.
 Stevenson’s nostalgic view of the lamplighter is similar to how older generations may remember milkmen — friendly faces and unofficial watchmen in the neighborhood.
 By the early 20th century, lamplighters like Leerie lost their jobs as gas lamps were replaced by electric lighting.
 Some were retrained for electrical work; others moved on to industrial and municipal jobs.

 Today, hundreds of millions of people face a similar fate as the lamplighters.
-McKinsey estimates that AI-driven automation could displace 400 to 800 million global workers by 2030.1 As someone at the intersection of technology and politics — and also a dad — I look toward the future and wonder: What will happen to humanity as smarter machines take over?
+McKinsey estimates that AI-driven automation could displace 400 to 800 million global workers by 2030.1 Looking ahead, I can’t help but wonder: What will happen to humanity as smarter machines take over?
 How can society cushion the impact?
+I think about these issues as a dad, as well as someone at the intersection of technology and politics.

 We are all “Leeries.”
-AI is ushering in a labor revolution as profound as the Industrial Revolution, affecting every role in the global economy — port workers, lawyers, designers, and more.
-The stakes couldn’t be higher: the fate of the economy, democracy, and humanity itself.
-The problem is that public discourse is lagging far behind this revolution.
-It’s like a tsunami is approaching while we sip Mai Tais, discussing last week’s weather.
-If we don’t catch up fast, AI will reshape the world before we even realize it, and the revolution will be a fait accompli before we can respond.
-By raising awareness and fostering discourse now, we still have the opportunity to shape the AI revolution and mitigate its effects, ensuring diverse perspectives are incorporated beyond the few driving the technology.
-We must be proactive not reactive.
-It is imperative that we humans stay in control of our destiny.
+AI is sparking a labor revolution as profound as the Industrial Revolution, affecting every role in the global economy — port workers, lawyers, designers, and more.
+The stakes couldn’t be higher: the future of the economy, democracy, and humanity itself.
+Yet public discourse is trailing the technology by, like, a decade.
+It’s like a tsunami is approaching and we are sipping Mai Tais, discussing last week’s weather.
+If we don’t catch up fast, AI will reshape the world before we even realize it, making the revolution a fait accompli.
+By raising awareness and advancing public discourse now, we can still control our destiny.

-Both Sam Altman and Curtis Yarvin have recently written about these issues through the figure of the lamplighter.
-Altman, CEO of OpenAI, referenced the lamplighter in his essay, “The Intelligence Age,” which paints an optimistic view of AI’s potential for humanity.2 “Nobody is looking back at the past, wishing they were a lamplighter,” he noted.
+Both Sam Altman and Curtis Yarvin have recently touched on these themes through the figure of the lamplighter.
+Altman, CEO of OpenAI, invoked the lamplighter in his essay “The Intelligence Age,” offering an optimistic take on AI’s future.2 “Nobody is looking back at the past, wishing they were a lamplighter,” he noted, highlighting how technology has advanced human progress.

 In contrast, Yarvin argues in a response titled “Sam Altman’s Lamplighter” that we should wish more people were lamplighters today.3 To Yarvin, it is better to be a lamplighter than an idle welfare recipient collecting UBI checks and binge-watching Netflix.
 Work, in his view, gives people meaning, dignity, and purpose.
 He advocates creating traditional, artisanal jobs to counter automation’s destabilizing effects, a sort of large-scale Etsy economy.
 I’m not certain that’s the solution, but I strongly agree with his core point: automation isn’t just an economic problem — it’s a political one.
 Yarvin rightly points out that displacement caused by the Industrial Revolution gave rise to communism.
 If we push automation too hard without addressing its impacts, the political consequences could be dire.
 Enslavement by robots?
 Fully automated Stalinism?
 No thanks!